-Wherever you live, and whatever the weather, there are lots of fun ways that you and your child can enjoy nature together.
+Wherever you live there are lots of fun ways that you and your child can enjoy nature together.
 Here are a few ideas to try in the garden, park, woods, or on the beach…

 Young children love to collect things whenever they're out and about.
 Encourage them by making a 'collecting stick' – a stick with a few elastic bands wound around it.
 As you walk, tuck fallen leaves, feathers, seed pods, flowers, twigs – whatever takes your child's fancy – into the bands to create a pretty souvenir of your outing.

-Alternatively, give your little one an egg box and encourage them to find something beautiful to put into each compartment of their 'treasure chest': perhaps a shiny pebble, hatched-out bird's egg, colourful petal or furry catkin.
+Alternatively, give your little one an egg box and encourage them to find something beautiful to put into each compartment of their 'treasure chest': perhaps a shiny pebble, hatched-out bird's egg or colourful petal.

 For instant art, make a cardboard frame filled with sticky-backed plastic for your child to stick their 'treasure' on to as you walk.
 Or use a nappy-sack for collecting and make a collage when you get home.
 Draw an outline of a hedgehog to fill with spiky autumn leaves, or an owl to fill with feathers.